basedricky/AboutWhomst/README.md

 Was unable to get my collapsed tabs to work.
 Updated Navbar.

 Updated some padding/spacing on my pages.

+Changed the navbar to be "sticky-top"